 The torte makes the ideal vegan Thanksgiving dish with its varied textures and savory flavors from the combination of wild rice, mushrooms, nuts, and sage.
 Served with a robust Mushroom Sauce on the side, this makes a hearty main dish and goes well with all the typical side dishes like cranberry sauce, sweet potatoes, chestnut stuffing, and a few veggie combinations. more→

 Toss showy cranberries, walnuts, and raisins into a pie crust and the result is a stunning dessert that features a zippy sweet-and-tart ﬂavor.
-This tantalizing treat is an ideal, easy-to-prepare, make-ahead holiday dessert. more→
+This tantalizing treat is an ideal, easy-to-prepare, make-ahead holiday dessert.
+Contributed by Zel Allen from The Nut Gourmet: Delicioius Plant-Based Recipes* (reprinted by permission of the author). more→

 For pies that require no baking, rely on this recipe for a pie crust that magically comes together with only three ingredients.
 This crust plays a dual role.
 In addition to creating a base for a pie filing, it actually contributes nutty texture, flavor, and sweetness to the pie.
 Contributed by Zel Allen, reprinted from The Nut Gourmet.* more→